Katherine Anne Porter

 — Library Journal

-E-book edition: Katherine Anne Porter: Collected Stories and Other Writings is available for the Kindle, Kobo, Google Books, and Nook, and will soon be available from iBooks (via iTunes).
+E-book edition: Katherine Anne Porter: Collected Stories and Other Writings is available for the Kindle, Kobo, Google Books, Nook, and iBooks.

 Read an exclusive interview with volume editor Darlene Harbour Unrue about Katherine Anne Porter.
 (PDF, 90 KB)